vallabh7/EmotetServerSide/README.md

 # EmotetServerSide

-Nothing new just now it is not maintaining ip list on server
+Nothing new.
+From january 2019 it is not maintaining ip list on server which was maintained before. new scripts old compromised webservers

+#if u r hosting provider then delete this files